Thurs., Aug. 24: Fall semester begins

 More than half of Hamilton students explore different cultures and take on new intellectual challenges by studying for a semester or a year away from campus.
 Hamilton sponsors or is affiliated with study abroad programs in China, France, Spain and India.

 Talk with your academic advisor and with the off-campus study advisor to be sure that your plans to study away are integrated with your educational goals.
-You will also want to confirm that you have met the requirements necessary to study off campus and that you declare your leave of absence at the appropriate time.
+You will also want to confirm that you have met the requirements necessary to study off campus and that you declare your leave of absence by the appropriate deadline.

 Engage in the community and become a leader